Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Mechanisms

 These findings are not mechanical.
 Screening out children with lower potential for harm (horizontal axis) implies an offsetting increase in potential harm among screened-in children.
 Since families were randomly assigned to treatment, the average potential for harm among control and treated children was the same by design.
 An overall reduction in child harm (vertical axis) therefore implies that CPS intervention improved child wellbeing more when workers screened in children in greater danger.
 Better targeting of CPS interventions appears to have reduced child harm and harm disparities.

-{ \begin{spacing}{1.0}Notes: This figure shows that groups that experienced the greatest improvements in the targeting of screen-ins also experienced the greatest reductions in overall child harm.
-The thick, dark red lines are normalized control group outcomes in the absence of any improvement from algorithm support.
-In contrast, the dashed purple lines represent average realized effects of providing the algorithmic tool on the harm index (vertical axis) and targeting (horizontal axis).
-Each dot represents the average effects of providing the algorithmic tool on harm and targeting for each group, respectively.
-The horizontal axis measures targeting by leveraging the difference in harm after the referral among screened-out children with the tool compared to screened-out children without the tool (relying on random assignment to treatment and control, which implies that harm would have been the same without algorithm-induced improvements in allocation).
-This corresponds to the targeting test reported in Column 1 of Table \ref{tab:targeting}. \end{spacing}} To further probe that improved screen-in targeting is a central mechanism for improvements in child outcomes, we conduct an additional test inspired by Figure \ref{fig:harm_target_by_group}.
+To further probe that improved screen-in targeting is a central mechanism for improvements in child outcomes, we conduct an additional test inspired by Figure \ref{fig:harm_target_by_group}.
 We randomly draw a thousand subsamples of varying size, mimicking sample size heterogeneity in the prior figure, and imposing a minimum sample size of $n=100$.
 For each random subsample, we then calculate the effect of the algorithm on the overall harm index and on targeting of screen-ins (the respective vertical and horizontal axes of Figure \ref{fig:harm_target_by_group}).
 Results are presented in Appendix Figure \ref{fig:harm_target_by_random_group}.
-On average, a 1 SD improvement in targeting for screen-outs (corresponding to a 2 SD improvement in targeting for screen-ins, given the 2:1 screen-out to screen-in ratio) is associated with a reduction in overall child harm by 0.66 SD ($p<0.001$).
+On average, a 1 SD improvement in targeting for screen-outs (corresponding to roughly a 2 SD improvement in targeting for screen-ins, given the 2:1 screen-out to screen-in ratio) is associated with a reduction in overall child harm by 0.72 SD ($p<0.001$).
 The groups that benefit most from the algorithmic tool are the ones where targeting of screen-ins improves the most.
 This result is generalizable and not specific to the groups we report in Figure \ref{fig:harm_target_by_group}.
 Consistent with novel ongoing work by \cite{lacey2024}, we find that screening in a family for investigation and possible services can improve child health and wellbeing.